LeonOrou/OPF-Graph-Neural-Solver/README.md

 # Graph Neural Solver
+This Work is based on the paper "Neural Networks for Power Flow: Graph Neural Solver" by Donon, Balthazar, et al.
-Optimal Power Flow: Predicting v and theta at each bus of a MATPOWER power grid, scientific paper in process.
+The goal of this work is to predicting v and theta at each bus of a MATPOWER power grid, scientific paper in process.

 Use
 > pip install -r requirements.txt